Retirement Planning

 Inflation runs anywhere between 2.5% and 3%.
 Once you've taken care of your basic expenses, you want to optimize your investment portfolio for inflation.
 Many folks, because they worry about running out of or losing money in the stock market, tend to buy "safe" investments like GICs or savings accounts.
 If you've taken care of basic expenses this isn't a major worry.

-If you're living longer and for 30 years in retirement, chances are your health may eventually be affected.
+If you're living longer and for 30 years in retirement, chances are your health may eventually be affected leading to unintended costs.
 Or in most cases you get to a point where you need assistance with living and not having to worry about maintaining a home.
-Long term care insurance.
-NO retirement plan is complete without considering long term care.
+No retirement plan is complete without considering healthcare.
 As a retirement planner, Blue Alpha Wealth can help you understand your options.

 Permanent Life Insurance